zoharl3/output_viewer/README.md

 holds a flag (0/1) if to send to the viewer or not.
 The viewer has a convenient checkbox to set it.
-The file is in the same dir as the matlab client, and the path to it needs to be set in `output_viewer.json` so the viewer would know where to look.
+The file is in the same directory as the matlab client, and the path to it needs to be set in `output_viewer.json` so the viewer would know where to look.

 ## C++